drupol/master-thesis/src/thesis/4-conclusion.typ

   the system.
 This creates a strong likelihood of like environments diverging over time in a process known as #emph[configuration drift].
-The declarative approach to configuration management reduces the possibility of configuration drift by favoring idempotence, explicit dependency graphs, and maintaining a strong awareness of the current state of the environment
+The declarative approach to configuration management reduces the possibility of configuration drift by favouring idempotence, explicit dependency graphs, and maintaining a strong awareness of the current state of the environment
   #cite(<HunterGCP>,form:"normal", supplement: [p.348]).
 ]